U.S. spies had raw intel hinting at health crisis in China in November

 WASHINGTON — U.S. spy agencies collected raw intelligence hinting at a public health crisis in Wuhan, China, in November, two current and one former U.S. official told NBC News, but the information was not understood as the first warning signs of an impending global pandemic.

-On Wednesday night, the Pentagon disputed an ABC News report that an "intelligence report" had warned about coronavirus in November.
+On Wednesday night, the Defense Department disputed an ABC News report that an "intelligence report" had warned about the coronavirus in November.

-"We can confirm that media reporting about the existence/release of a National Center for Medical Intelligence (NCMI) Coronavirus-related product/assessment in November of 2019 is incorrect," said a statement by Col. (Dr.) R. Shane Day, director of the National Center for Medical Intelligence, a unit of the Pentagon's Defense Intelligence Agency.
+"We can confirm that media reporting about the existence/release of a National Center for Medical Intelligence (NCMI) Coronavirus-related product/assessment in November of 2019 is incorrect," said a statement by Dr. R. Shane Day, an Air Force colonel who is director of the National Center for Medical Intelligence, a unit of the Pentagon's Defense Intelligence Agency.
 "No such NCMI product exists."

-But the current and former officials told NBC News that while there was not a formal assessment produced in November — and hence no "intelligence product" in the jargon of the spy agencies — there was intelligence that caught the attention of public health analysts and fueled formal assessments written in December.
-That material and other information, including from news and social media reports, ultimately found its way into President Donald Trump's intelligence briefing book in January.
-It is unknown if he read the information.
+But the current and former officials told NBC News that while no formal assessment was produced in November — and hence no "intelligence product," in the jargon of the spy agencies — there was intelligence that caught the attention of public health analysts and fueled formal assessments that were written in December.
+That material and other information, including some from news and social media reports, ultimately found its way into President Donald Trump's intelligence briefing book in January.
+It is unknown whether he read the information.

 James Kudla, a spokesman for the Defense Intelligence Agency, declined to comment beyond the NCMI statement.

-Air Force Gen. John Hyten, vice chairman of the Joint Chiefs of Staff, told reporters Thursday that he didn't see intelligence reports on coronavirus until January.
+Air Force Gen. John Hyten, vice chairman of the Joint Chiefs of Staff, told reporters Thursday that he did not see intelligence reports on the coronavirus until January.

 "We went back and looked at everything in November and December," he said.
 "The first indication we have were the reports out of China in late December that were in the public forum.
 And the first intel reports I saw were in January."